NPalopoli/IDP_Python/_episodes/10-plotting.md

 - "How can I plot my data?"
 - "How can I save my plot for publishing?"
 objectives:
-- "Create a time series plot showing a single data set."
+- "Create a bar plot showing a two data sets"
 - "Create a scatter plot showing relationship between two data sets."
 keypoints:
 - "[`matplotlib`](https://matplotlib.org/) is the most widely used scientific plotting library in Python."